Europe exporting electronic waste despite ban

 It is meant to complement EU rules encouraging the collection and recycling of e-waste within Europe according to fixed environmental standards.

 But by the EU's own admission, its rules are only partially effective.
-Just one-third of e-waste is thought to be treated in line with the bloc's Waste Electrical and Electronic Equipment (WEEE) directive.'Fundamental issue'
+Just one-third of e-waste is thought to be treated in line with the bloc's Waste Electrical and Electronic Equipment (WEEE) directive.